Theory

 “Salmon and drinking, then?”

-“There’s karaoke and trivia at the Yukon, this awful place Tony’s, sometimes music out of town at The Pit”
+“There’s karaoke and trivia at the Yukon, this awful place Tony’s, sometimes music out”

 “What, why’s it awful?”